mgmilton/checks-for-understanding/module-2/backend/week_two.md

 #below finds the first instance of the Object where the key equals the desired result and if it does not exist it creates it
 Object.where(key: "desired result).first_or_create

-=begin
+#below returns all merchants with invoices and the second method does the same where the
-below returns all merchants with invoices and the second method does the same where the invoices's created_at date resides in a predetermined time_range =end
+#invoices's created_at date resides in a predetermined time_range

 Merchant.joins(:invoices)
 Merchant.joins(:invoices).where(invoices: {created_at: time_range}